mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

 -   easy to do

 __contra:__
--   needs to be repeated for every occurence of the word
+-   needs to be repeated for every occurrence of the word
 -   has no effect in the long term (others will not benefit)

 ### Define hyphenation exceptions.